 This difficulty resonates through our energies, our history, our physical bodies, our emotional worlds and the way we perceive each other, ourselves and the world.
 It infuses every aspect of our being.

-If we want spirituality to facilitate us to be more loving, open, connected and present with the truth of experience then it needs to firstly acknowledge how reality actually is and secondly facilitate the healing and environments that genuinely make it possible for people to be able to show up to their lives in a way that is honest and realistic and isn’t based on painting some false image of the true nature of reality being Disneyland.
+If we want spirituality to facilitate us to be more loving, open, connected and present with the truth of experience then it needs to firstly acknowledge how reality actually is and secondly facilitate the healing and environments that genuinely make it possible for people to be able to show up to their lives in a way that is honest and realistic.

 Spiritual practice also needs to get better at understanding and supporting people with handling the difficulties that can arise on the path and with navigating dark night type experiences.